humanwhocodes/humanwhocodes.com/src/pages/_posts/2005-05-06-a-stellar-review.md

 >
 > I wish all technical books had as much real content and as little filler.
 Most technical books have 100 pages of actual content and 500 pages of reformatted documentation.
 >
-> I don&#8217;t want your head to swell, but usually there aren&#8217;t any published books that I can teach from, but yours had several key ingredients:
+> I don't want your head to swell, but usually there aren't any published books that I can teach from, but yours had several key ingredients:
 >
 > 1. Logical order of presentation.
 I could teach from your chapters in order
 > 2.Example code, and plenty of it.